profhorn/Cleaning-Data/Codebook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-The reasoning behind my selection of features is that the assignment explicitly states "Extracts only the measurements on the mean and standard deviation for each measurement."
-To be complete, I included all variables having to do with mean or standard deviation.

 In short, for this derived dataset, these signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+The data values are the mean for each particular variable broken down by subject ID and activity.

+Note:  activity codes were tranlating into their english text equivalents.
 ------------------------------------------------------------------------------------------------------------------------------------

 'data.frame':	35 obs. of  81 variables: